Downeastrussell/Spend-It/README.md

-Spend-It is a simple ASP.NET Core 2.2 MVC web applications using Entity Framework (EF) Core.
+Spend-It is a simple ASP.NET Core 2.2 MVC web applications using Entity Framework (EF) Core. \n The app allows you to search and locate Businesses that accept cryptocurrency as pament.
-It allows you to find places in your city that let you pay with Cryptocurrencies.

 Download Instructions...